trungvose/angular-tetris/README.md

 ![A childhood memory Tetris game built with Angular and Akita][demo]

-> Please tweet and tag me @tuantrungvo for any issues that you are currently facing!
+> Please tweet and tag me @trungvose for any issues that you are currently facing!
 > Thanks for your understanding.
 Stay tuned!

 ![A childhood memory Tetris game built with Angular and Akita][iphonex]